AnnaStuckert/ViT_MyST/Metrics.md

 Ultimate average RMSE and average PCK are used as metrics.

 Moreover the code currently also implementes accuracy as keypoints less then 4 pixels from the label.
-Currently the model is saved every time this accuracy is improved.
-This accuracy will be removed in favor of PCK and RMSE, and the model will be updated upon improvement in one of these metrics (to be decided)
+This accuracy will be removed in favor of PCK and RMSE, and the model will be updated upon improvement in one of these metrics (to be decided) - cfor the time being the model is saved every XX epochs.